gsindlinger/gsindlinger/README.md

 - 📜 Currently Working on my thesis: "LLMs on Table QA: Exploring Table Representations for RAG on Large Documents"
 - 💻 Previously interned and worked at [iteratec GmbH](https://www.iteratec.com/), focusing on software development
 - 📊 Contributed to research on trend exploration in social networks ([TrendTracker](https://doi.org/10.1145/3625007.3627335)) presented at ASONAM 2023
-- 🚴‍♂️ Competitive mountain biker with multiple World Cup participations
+- 🚴‍♂️ Passionate mountain biker with multiple World Cup participations, currently sharing my enthusiasm as an editor at MTB-News, the largest German-speaking MTB platform
 - 📫 How to reach me: [info@gsindlinger.com](mailto:info@gsindlinger.com)

 ## 🚀 Technologies & Tools